zaiah-dj/assault/README.md

 Usage
 -----
-Options for using `hell` are as follows:
+Options for using `assault` are as follows:
 <pre>
 -c, --count <arg>      Run tests this many times.
 -u, --url <arg>        Run against this URL.